brendt/stitcher.io/src/content/blog/2020-05-18-builders-and-architects-two-types-of-programmers.md

 ![](/resources/img/blog/builders-and-architects/builders-4.png)

-Here's how that looks: while architects enjoy abstract thinking, they often have difficulties putting their thoughts into practice: they run into problems they didn't anticipate for, or the actual implementation is too complex and they loose their drive.
+Here's how that looks: while architects enjoy abstract thinking, they often have difficulties putting their thoughts into practice: they run into problems they didn't anticipate, or the actual implementation is too complex and they lose their drive.
 On the other hand, builders enjoy working towards a clear goal, they find energy in a project taking shape.
 So let's sit them down, together, and combine their strengths.

 <div class="image-noborder"></div>